 (b) which is handled or used in such a manner that an individual may receive therefrom an effective dose exceeding the appropriate effective dose limit,

-is an irradiating apparatus which is capable of producing ionising radiation of a prescribed type within the meaning of the definition of “irradiating apparatus” in section 4.
+is an irradiating apparatus which is capable of producing ionising radiation of a prescribed type within the meaning of the definition of irradiating apparatus in section 4.

-(4) For the purposes of the definition of “irradiating apparatus” in section 4, x-rays are a prescribed type of radiation.
+(4) For the purposes of the definition of irradiating apparatus in section 4, x-rays are a prescribed type of radiation.

 [Regulation 6 amended in Gazette 22 Jul 1997 p.
 3826.]